kolkhis/tech-notes/linux/tools/awk.md

 awk -F: '{print($1)}' /etc/passwd
 ```
 **Note**: Parentheses are optional for the `print` function.
-* You can also specify a new field separator from within the `awk` program, using
+* You can also specify a new field separator or delimiter from within the `awk` program, using
   the `BEGIN` block:
     ```bash
     awk 'BEGIN { FS=":" } {print($1)}' /etc/passwd